Country Guide: Egypt

 - All audio visual goods (tapes, video, books, DVD, CD ROMS, etc.) will be inspected, viewed, read by Customs and released no sooner than 3 weeks after import.

-- Private shippers must pay duties and taxes.
+- Private owners of the goods must pay duties and taxes.

 - All shipments, from private to half-diplomatic are subject to Customs inspection.